-Some of these districts have a further previous history as autonomous municipalities that were integrated into the city of Barcelona at the end of the 19th century and the first half of the 20th; and the others contiguous to Barcelona remain separate towns to this day, and are part from a much larger metropolitan area than Barcelona.
-Here’s a list of the amazing Barcelona’s districts:
+Some of these districts of Barcelona have a further previous history as autonomous municipalities that were integrated into the city of Barcelona at the end of the 19th century and the first half of the 20th; and the others contiguous to Barcelona remain separate towns to this day, and are part from a much larger metropolitan area than Barcelona.
+Here’s a list of the amazing districts of Barcelona:

 Find your accommodation now!

 Ciutat Vella is the very oldest of all the districts of Barcelona.
 Here you find the neighbourhoods of the Barrio Gótico, El Raval, La Ribera, El Born and the old fishing quarter Barceloneta.
 Each neighbourhood posesses its own defining characteristics and style!

 The Barrio Gótico, home to the magnificent Barcelona Cathedral, the Placa Reial; but much more is made up of a trail of maze-like narrow alleyways and small side streets.
 You can spend a pleasent day wandering around this pedestrianised neighbourhood admiring the old architecture, browsing through the small boutiques and art shops, or chilling at one of the trendy little cafes or bars.

 The famous Ramblas runs through the centre of the Ciutat Vella district; subsequently dividing the Raval from the Barrio Gótico on the other side, and continuing down towards the sea.
 At the top of the Ramblas is Plaza Catalunya, which is considered to be the heart of the city centre.